Ascotis selenaria: Description

 Ascotis selenaria has a wingspan of 38–48 mm.
 The front wings are characterized by a yellowish-white ground color, with numerous dark grey markings and two brownish sharply toothed transverse lines.
 The front and rear wings show distinctive moon shaped spots.
 The color and pattern of the caterpillars vary from green to yellow/green or brown resembling twigs.
 They have a characteristic bulbous swelling on the thorax and move with a looping motion as usual in measuring worms.

 The giant looper has two generations per year in southern Europe, flying from April to May and from July to August.
+However, further North it's possible that they only fly in one generation.
+They are attracted to light.
 The caterpillars can be found from September to October (first generation) and in June and July (second generation).
 If only one generation is present because of climate conditions, the moths fly from late June to early August, and the caterpillars can be encountered from August to September.
 The moths are nocturnal.